weich1/weich1.github.io/README.md

-## Welcome to GitHub Pages
+## Welcome to the Blood Bank Services Project Website

-You can use the [editor on GitHub](https://github.com/weich1/weich1.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+This is a weekly updated blog of the progression from idea to functionality of the Blood Bank Services Project!

 ### Markdown